The benefits of sport

 ‘It gives you something to focus on,’ says veteran Scott Reynolds, who volunteers in sailing.
 ‘It [provides the] opportunity to help me to redefine my boundaries and my capacity, whilst giving back.’

-Visit the Veteran Sport Australia website to check out their toolkit, with some further real life examples from veterans who have seen the physical, social and emotional benefits of sport.
+Visit Veteran Sport Australia’s Physical, social and emotional benefits of sports for veterans webpage to check out their toolkit, with some further real life examples from veterans who have seen the physical, social and emotional benefits of sport.

 There are also some great resources and helpful tips on the Open Arms website about the benefits of exercise.